Artist Feature - 杉本さなえ Sanae Sugimoto

 We recently chatted with Sanae to ask her more about her work, her inspiration and what’s coming next.

-What most interested you in collaborating with Four Point Puzzles to turn your work into a jigsaw puzzle?
+What most interested you in collaborating with Parkside to turn your work into a jigsaw puzzle?

 Their first puzzle, The Moon, seemed quite interesting, and Lindsay reached out to me for this collaboration more than once, so I knew she liked my work.